google/WebFundamentals/src/content/en/tools/chrome-devtools/issues/index.md

 ## View issues in context {: #issues-devtools }

 1. Click on a resource link to view the item in the appropriate context within DevTools.
-In this example, click `samesite-sandbox.glitch.me` under the **Name** column to show cookies for that request.
+In this example, click `samesite-sandbox.glitch.me` under the **Name** column to show the cookies attached to that request.
 <figure>
    <img src="/web/tools/chrome-devtools/issues/images/issues-tab-view-request.png"
         alt="Chrome DevTools screenshot showing affected resources open in the Issues tab."/>